♫ Listening to: Kings and Queens by Killing Joke ♫

 Remove tray from the oven and let sit until cookies have cooled.
 Everytime you remove cookies from the oven, you want to rotate all the cookies: move the freezer ones to the baking sheet and bake, move the freshly cut out cookies to the freezer.

 Repeat until all the dough has been used up.
-After cookies have been cooling on the cookie sheet for a few minutes, you can move them to cooling racks to cool completely.
+After the alice in wonderland cookies have been cooling on the cookie sheet for a few minutes, you can move them to cooling racks to cool completely.

 Sandwich Cookie Filling Ingredients